prentissw/obsidian-charted-roots/docs/planning/chronological-story-mapping.md

 ## Open Questions

 1. **Event deduplication**: How to handle the same event documented by multiple sources?
 Should events merge or remain separate?
+   - *Proposed*: Keep events separate but linkable.
+Multiple source citations on one event; or separate "observation" events that reference the same canonical event.

 2. **Multi-person events**: For marriages, do we create one event linked to both people, or two events (one per person)?
+   - *Proposed*: Single event with `persons` array for multi-person events.
+Appears in both people's timelines.

 3. **Event inheritance**: Should children automatically inherit parent marriage events in their timeline?
+   - *Proposed*: No automatic inheritance.
+Family Timeline view aggregates related events without duplicating data.

 4. **Fictional calendar display**: How to sort events across different fictional calendar systems in a global timeline?
+   - *Resolved*: Use `canonicalYear` from `ParsedFictionalDate` for cross-era sorting.
+Each date system defines epoch offsets.

 5. **GEDCOM export**: How should events map to GEDCOM EVEN tags?
+   - *Proposed*: Map event types to GEDCOM tags (BIRT, DEAT, MARR, etc.); custom types become EVEN with TYPE subtag.

+6. **Event promotion workflow**: How should users "promote" an embedded date to an event note?
+   - *User feedback*: Critical requirement.
+Should support seamless transition from `born: 1976` to `born: [[1976 Birth Event]]`.
+   - *Proposed*: "Create event from property" action that generates event note and updates original property to wikilink.

+7. **Timeline note type**: Should there be a `type: timeline` note to organize related events?
+   - *User feedback*: Users want dedicated timeline/calendar notes as "single source of truth" for event collections.
+   - *Proposed*: Add `type: timeline` with `events` array linking to event notes; serves as grouping container.

 ---